My Quiet Kitchen

 Ingredient Notes

-• flour - choose either a fine oat flour (store-bought or homemade) or your favorite gluten-free baking blend
+• flour - Choose either a fine oat flour (store-bought or homemade) or your favorite gluten-free baking blend.

-• sweeteners - maple syrup and coconut sugar combine to create a wonderfully moist and sweet cookie that isn't too maple-y
+• sweeteners - Maple syrup and coconut sugar combine to create a wonderfully moist and sweet cookie that isn't too maple-y.

 • baking soda

-• vanilla extract and salt - important for overall flavor; omit the salt if using a salted peanut butter
+• vanilla extract and salt - Important for overall flavor; omit the salt if using a salted peanut butter.

-How to Make Gluten Free Peanut Butter Cookies
+How to Make Vegan Peanut Butter Cookies

 Okay, I've promised you these are ridiculously easy to make, so now I'll prove it!
 Be sure to check out the video below for a quick glimpse of the process.

-1. In a mixing bowl cream together the peanut butter, maple syrup, coconut sugar, and vanilla.
+In a mixing bowl cream together the peanut butter, maple syrup, coconut sugar, and vanilla.

-2. Add the flour, salt, and baking soda to the bowl, and stir until everything is fully mixed.
+Add the flour, salt, and baking soda to the bowl, and stir until everything is fully mixed.

-3. Use a cookie scoop or tablespoon to scoop up about 1.5 tablespoons of dough per cookie.
+Use a small cookie scoop or tablespoon to scoop up about 1.5 tablespoons of dough per cookie.
 Roll the dough between your palms, and place each ball of dough on a parchment-lined baking sheet.

-5. Bake the cookies for 10 to 12 minutes or until lightly brown on the bottoms.
+Bake the cookies for 10 to 12 minutes or until lightly brown on the bottoms.

 Since cookies are very soft straight out of the oven, it can be tricky to check the bottoms.
 But just do you best!